pyinvoke/invoke/sites/docs/concepts/namespaces.rst

 works fine initially, but advanced users typically need more organization, such as separating tasks into a tree of nested namespaces.

-The `.Collection` class provides an API for organizing tasks (and potentially their configuration) into a tree-like structure.
+The `.Collection` class provides an API for organizing tasks (and :ref:`their configuration <collection-configuration>`) into a tree-like structure.
 When referenced by strings (e.g. on the CLI or in pre/post hooks) tasks in nested namespaces use a dot-separated syntax, e.g. ``docs.build``.

 In this section, we show how building namespaces with this API is flexible but also allows following Python package layouts with minimal boilerplate.